The Prologue, 1-20

 ‘Faith sees already the dawning light, the first streaks of day, on the tops of the eastern hills.
 Faith, not fancy, sees the Lord just on the point of leaving the right hand of the Father; and she raises her unheeded voice amid the sleeping, dreaming virgins, “Behold, he cometh with clouds!”‘ (J.H.
 Hewitson)

-Rev 1:8 “I am the Alpha and the Omega,” says the Lord God, “who is, and who was, and who is to come, the Almighty.”
+1:8 “I am the Alpha and the Omega,” says the Lord God—the one who is, and who was, and who is still to come—the All-Powerful!

 “I am the Alpha and the Omega” – ‘This’, says Thomas Watson, ‘interprets the word Jehovah; (which is) he subsists of himself, having a pure and independent being; (which was) God only was before time; there is no searching into the records of eternity; (which is to come) his kingdom has no end; his crown has no successors, Heb 1:8′ (A Body of Divinity, 61)